 Go to the Job status page by clicking 'Harvest status'.
 Set wanted jobs status to 'All' and click 'Show'.
-It will take a little while for the job to finish and to upload the harvested files to the NetarchiveSuite archive.
+It will take a little while for the job to finish and to upload the harvested files to the NetarchiveSuite archive (about 5 min.).
 Refresh the page until the job changes state to "Done".